awslabs/ec2-spot-workshops/content/ecs-spot-capacity-providers/module-1/cluster_visualizer.md

 Quick reminder about our capacity provider strategy: CP-OD with base=2,weight=1 and CP-SPOT with weight=3.

-CP-OD has base=2 which means 2 tasks of 10 total tasks, must be launched first on CP-OD.
-The remaining 8 tasks (10 - 2) will be spread according to the weights.
+CP-OD has base=2 which means 2 tasks of 10 total tasks, must launch first on CP-OD.
+The remaining 8 tasks (10 - 2) spread according to the weights.
 CP-OD has weight is 1 and CP-SPOT has weight is 3.
-That means that for every 1 task assigned to CP-OD, 3 will be assigned to CP-SPOT.
+That means that for every 1 task assigned to CP-OD, ECS will assign 3 to CP-SPOT.
 That means 2 more tasks on CP-OD and 6 to CP-SPOT.

 Now, let us look at the new values of CapacityProviderReservation metric for CP-OD and CP-SPOT capacity providers in the CloudWatch dashboard.